- Discover - Takutea

 Years past the Atiuans voyaged frequently for the bounty of coconut crabs, fish, crayfish, paua, turtles and birds.
 But even they were thwarted when a large number of islanders were lost at sea in 1963 voyaging between Manihiki and Rakahanga.
 Laws forbidding voyaging between the islands on traditional craft were introduced and Takutea became an isolated wilderness.

 Some decades later it was declared a bird and turtle sanctuary and in this protected mode it blossomed.
 Wheeling sea birds fill the skies the likes of which may be the red tailed tropic birds and red-footed Boobies along with the brown-footed variety, Great Frigates, Brown and Black Noddys, White Tern and the Reef Heron all flourishing under the administration of a Trust.
-Special permission from the High Chief is needed to visit or sail around on the Bounty Bay for an eco tour.
+Special permission from the High Chief is needed to visit or sail around for an eco tour.
 The only other visits are from the Atiuan copra cutters who trim the coconuts once a year and gather the prized tail feathers of the birds used to embellish traditional costumes.

 But for the brave, the rewards are wonderful.
 The diving is incomparable in an untouched, unpolluted reef which makes anyone wonder where on earth the idea of the world’s coral reefs collapsing came from.
 Pristine and picturesque it is a perfect example of how conservation can ensure longevity of marine life.

 Then there is the surf.
 With two possible breaks for experts, the West Corner and the Southeast shelving reef are reputed to be the best in the Cooks.
 The conditions are only favourable when a storm comes from the east, south-east and a northwest winds.
 400 metre rides are possible – it’s just that despite the attempts, no-one has succeeded.